51 Things to Do in Orlando Florida

-A. While Orlando does not have a beach, the closest are Cocoa Beach, Daytona Beach, New Smyrna Beach, Canaveral National Seashore, Treasure Island, Clearwater Beach, and Siesta Beach.
+A. While Orlando does not have a beach, the closest are Cocoa Beach, Daytona Beach, New Smyrna Beach, Canaveral National Seashore, Treasure Island, Clearwater Beach, and Siesta Key.

 Q. What adults can do in Orlando?

-A: Central Florida Ale, ICON Park top the list.
-Check out even more things adults can do in Orlando
+A: With so many things to do in Orlando, Disney, Universal (CityWalk), SeaWorld, and ICON Park on International Drive top the list.
+Check out even more things adults can do in Orlando.

 Q. Things to do in Kissimmee